jarzynskila/hashicorp-assignment/assignment.md

 			<code>git fetch</code>
 		</td>
 		<td>
-			Gets changes from a remote repository into your tracking branch
+			Gets changes from a remote repository into your local branch
 		</td>
 	</tr>
 	<tr>